cyberhiker/compliance-docs/SA-Policy.md

 ### 4.8 External Information System Services
 * [Company Name] requires external information system providers to comply with [System Name] requirements and employ appropriate security controls in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, and guidance.
-* [Company Name] defines and document government oversight and user roles and responsibilities with regards to external information system services
+* [Company Name] defines and document government oversight and user roles and responsibilities with regards to external information system services.
 * [Company Name] monitors security control compliance by external service providers.

 ### 4.9 Developer Configuration Management
 * [Company Name] requires that information system developers/integrators:
   * Perform configuration management during information system design, development, implementation, and operation;
   * Manage and control changes to the information system;
   * Implement only organization-approved changes;
   * Document approved changes to the information system; and
   * Track security flaws and flaw resolution.

 ### 4.10 Developer Security Testing
-* [Company Name] requires that information system developers/integrators, in consultation with associated security personnel;
+* [Company Name] requires that information system developers/integrators, in consultation with associated security personnel:
   * Create and implement a security test and evaluation plan;
-  * Implement a verifiable flaw remediation process to correct weaknesses and deficiencies identified during the security testing and evaluation process; and
+  * Implement a verifiable flaw remediation process to correct weaknesses and deficiencies identified during the security testing and evaluation process
-  * Document the results of the security testing/evaluation and flaw remediation processes.
+  * Document the results of the security testing/evaluation and flaw remediation processes